To main content To navigation

 About

-According to the merger market, the global M&A deal volume reached a 7-year high of $934.2 billion in the second quarter of 2014, resulting in a 64%-increase compared to the same period last year and a 70%-increase compared to the second quarter of 2012 (Bloomberg M&A Financial Advisory League Tables, 2014).
+Many executives say they use M&A (Mergers & Acquisitions) as a means to consolidate or expand the market position or increase its production efficiency.
+Most mergers and acquisitions, however, fail to create value, leading to the so-called ‘merger paradox’.
+The global M&A market has soared to astronomical levels in the last two decades, with total deals announced reaching values up to US$ 4 trillion annually since 2008.
+M&As have been one of the major capital expenditures of corporations since 2000, often exceeding the levels of Fixed Investment and R&D combined.
 Major M&A transactions often appear in the headlines of newspapers.
-Notable examples for this are the unfriendly takeover bid of Mexico’s AmĂ©rica MĂłvil for the Dutch telecom provider KPN as well as Apple’s successful acquisition of Beats Electronics, a company partly owned by the famous rapper Dr. Dre.
+Notable examples for this are the unfriendly takeover bid of Mexico’s América Móvil for the Dutch telecom provider KPN as well as Apple’s successful acquisition of Beats Electronics, a company partly owned by the famous rapper Dr. Dre.
 Moreover, many executives deal with smaller M&A transactions on a daily basis.
-Many of these executives would tell you that they use M&A as a way to consolidate or expand the market position of their firms or to increase their efficiency.
+Many of these executives would tell you that they use M&A as a way to consolidate or expand the market position of their firms or to increase their efficiency, and other business development objectives.
 Yet, most mergers and acquisitions repeatedly fail to generate economic value.
 This is what some experts call the ‘merger paradox’.

 Course leader